Starcounter/Docs/guides/transactions/using-transactions/README.md

 # Using Transactions

-## The basics
+Transactions in Starcounter are implemented with `Db.Transact`, `Db.TransactAsync`, and `Db.Scope`.
+This page will describe how to use these in a variety of ways.

-Write access to the database can only be done within the scope of a transaction.
+## `Db.Transact`

-You get a transaction scope by calling the method <code>Transact</code> of the static class <code>Db</code> (namespace <code>Starcounter</code>).
+`Db.Transact` is the simplest way to create a transaction in Starcounter.
+It declares a transactional scope as described on the [previous page](/guides/transactions) and is run synchronously.
-To the method <code>Transact</code> you pass a delegate with the code that should be run within the transaction.
+The argument passed to the `Db.Transact` method is a delegate containing the code to be run within the transaction.
+In code, it looks like this:

 ```cs
 Db.Transact(() =>